dnldiniz/docker-dskclean/README.md

 ## Clean-up Process

-When cleaning the Docker environment, containers are the first resources that have to be removed as they lock the all the rest (images, volumes, networks).
+When cleaning up a Docker environment, containers are the first resources that should be removed, as they lock the all the rest (images, volumes, networks).
 This script has primarily two execution modes, namely "Normal" (without -D flag) and "Deep-clean" mode (with -D flag).

 ### Normal Mode